 Though the date remains somewhat uncertain, the social context of the book is reflected in the striking use of terms drawn from the commercial world.
 Ecclesiastes often uses these terms in a derived or metaphorical sense, but the commercial origin of words such asyitrôn (profit), ḥesrôn (deficit), ḥeshbôn (account), and shallît(proprietor) is readily recognized.

-Not surprisingly, Ecclesiastes was one of the books about whose canonicity certain rabbis raised questions in the late first century CE, when such issues were being discussed.
+Not surprisingly, Ecclesiastes was one of the books about whose canonicity certain rabbis raised questions in the late first century CE when such issues were being discussed.
 The shocking nature of a number of the observations of Ecclesiastes provoked some of the opposition.
-In addition, the book’s odd, self-contradictory structure gave pause.
-As a remark in the Talmud observes, “the sages sought to withdraw the book of Qohelet because its words are mutually contradictory” (b.
-Shabb.
-30b).
+Besides, the book’s odd, self-contradictory structure gave pause.
+As a remark in the Talmud observes, “the sages sought to withdraw the book of Qohelet because its words are mutually contradictory”.
 Nevertheless, the book was received as canonical in Judaism and thus in the Christian canon.
-In fact, Ecclesiastes came to be recognized as one of the five Megillot, the scrolls read in connection with the calendar of Jewish festivals.
+Ecclesiastes came to be recognized as one of the five Megillot, the scrolls read in connection with the calendar of Jewish festivals.
 Ecclesiastes is read during Sukkot, the Festival of Booths, presumably because of the connection between the repeated calls of Ecclesiastes to enjoy the present moment and the association of Sukkot with “the season of our rejoicing.”

 Content and Themes